Naraka Chaturdashi: Rituals associated

 The puja is performed with oil, flowers, and sandalwood.
-Coconuts are also offered to Lord Hanuman alongside a prasada of sesame seed, jaggery and rice flakes (poha) with ghee and sugar.
+Coconuts are also offered to Hanuman alongside a prasada of sesame seeds, jaggery and rice flakes (poha) with ghee and sugar.

-The rituals of Kali Chaudas are strongly suggestive of the origin of Diwali as a harvest festival.
-On this day, delicacies are prepared from pounded semi-cooked rice (called Poha or Pova).
+The rituals of Naraka Chaturdashi are strongly suggestive of the origin of Diwali as a harvest festival.
+On this day, delicacies are prepared from pounded semi-cooked rice (poha/pova).
 This rice is taken from the fresh harvest available at that time.
 This custom is prevalent both in rural and urban areas, especially in Western India.

 On this day, a head wash and application of kajal in the eyes is believed to keep away the kali nazar (evil eye).
 Some say that those who are into tantra learn their mantras on this day.
 Alternatively, people offer Nivet is local to where they are originally from.
 This goddess is called their Kula Devi, in order to cast off evil spirits.
 Some families also offer food to their ancestors on this day.
 The second day of Deepavali is known as Kali Chaudas in Rajasthan and Gujarat.

 On this day, Hindus get up earlier than usual.
-The men will rub their bodies in perfumed oils before bathing.
+Abhyanga i.e. massaging the whole body and head with sesome or medical oils is followed by Udvartan i.e Ubtan application before bathing..
 Afterwards, clean clothes are worn.
 A large breakfast is enjoyed with relatives and friends.
-In the evening, a mix of bright and loud fireworks are set off in an atmosphere of joyful fun and noise.
+The evening is celebrated with fireworks.
 Special sweet dishes are served as part of the midday meal.
 Houses are lit with oil lamps during the evening.

 In Goa, paper-made effigies of Narakasura, filled with grass and firecrackers symbolising evil, are made.
-These effigies are burnt at around four o'clock in the morning, firecrackers are burst, and people return home to take a scented oil bath.
+These effigies are burnt early in the morning, firecrackers are burst, and people return home to take a scented oil bath.
 Lamps are lit in a line.
-The women of the house perform aarti for the men, gifts are exchanged, a bitter berry called kareet is crushed under the feet in token of killing Narakasura, symbolising the removal of evil and ignorance.
+The women of the house perform aarti for the men, gifts are exchanged, a bitter berry (kareet) is crushed under the feet in token of killing Narakasura, symbolising the removal of evil and ignorance.
 Different varieties of poha and sweets are made and eaten with family and friends.